jaymegordo/SMSEventLog/README.md

 ## Deployment
 ### Build Process
 1. Commit all changes to git, add comments etc (use github menu in vscode)
-2. Increment version with eg `bumpversion patch --verbose` (must be run inside active pipenv)
+2. Increment version with eg `bumpversion patch --verbose` (must be run inside active poetry shell)
 3. Push tags to git `git push --tags` (only pushes tags, increments version on github)
 4. `git push` > pushes all changes (could also use vscode menu to push)
 5.
-    * Local testing - Build exe using custom build script `python -m build` (see pyinstaller below for more info)
+    * Local testing - Build exe using custom build script `poetry run python -m build_scripts.build` (see pyinstaller below for more info)
     * Production - Build exe with pyupdater:
         * Note - dev needs to get the .env file with saved settings/passwords (ask jayme)
         * first `cd build_scripts` (location of the build scripts)